keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 ### Back in the arena

-I suddenly felt ready to get back to work, but in a way that worked with me, not against me.
+I suddenly felt ready to return to work, but in a way that worked with me, not against me.

-As luck would have it, shortly after I decided the path I wanted to take my professional career, the folks from [Stable Auto](https://stable.auto/) reached out about collaborating.
+As luck would have it, shortly after I decided on the path I wanted to take in my professional career, the folks from [Stable Auto](https://stable.auto/) reached out about collaborating.

 The job?
-Frontend architect tasked with rebuilding a web application to meet the increasing needs of the company's customers while providing a solid technical foundation for future growth.
+Frontend architect tasked with rebuilding a web application to meet the growing needs of the company's customers while providing a solid technical foundation for future growth.

-**I would be challenged with a codebase, technology stack, and problem domain that I was entirely unfamiliar with.**
+**I would be challenged with an unfamiliar codebase, technology stack, and problem domain.**

 Game on.

 I've been working on this project for a few months and *I've been busy*.
 I'm knee-deep learning new technologies to address the problem at hand.
-In doing so, I've found myself challenged in ways that are invigorating and rewarding, rather than stressful and anxiety-inducing.
+In doing this, I've found myself challenged in invigorating and rewarding ways rather than stressful and anxiety-inducing.

 ## Moving forward

 There's more I'd like to dive into as I think about my experience with burnout, anxiety, stress, and overwhelm.
-I also think there's a lot to say about the cultural indoctrination that can happen in societies where so much of what we're taught to value revolves around money.
+I also think there's more to say about the cultural indoctrination to value money in capitalist societies.

 But I've gone on long enough for today.
 Now you know where I've been, where I'm at, and where I'm headed.

-I'm trying to keep a better eye on my mental health in the future so I can address things *proactively*, rather than *reactively*.
+I'm trying to keep a better eye on my mental health in the future, so I can address things *proactively* rather than *reactively*.
 I don't want burnout and anxiety attacks to be the sign that I need to switch things up again.

 To anyone who's experienced or is currently experiencing the same thing, I encourage you to reach out to others to share what you're going through.
-This is something I wish I had done more during the past couple of years.
+I wish I had reached out to others more during the past couple of years.

 **My propensity for independence works against me when I'm keeping things bottled up in myself.**

-If you don't have someone to talk to, or you feel like sharing your own story, please leave a comment below or [reach out to me](/contact/) if you would like.
+If you don't have someone to talk to or feel like sharing your own story, please leave a comment below or [reach out to me](/contact/) if you would like.
 You are not alone!

 Upwards and onwards ✌🏻